Visit the BlueBoard for Student Employment Opportunities:

 The majority of on-campus positions require a work study award.
 You will need to check

-request that you apply within.
-Bring your schedule so you can determine if your availability
+apply within.
+Bring your schedule so you can determine if your availability meets

-have never worked on campus, you will need to complete new hire student employee paperwork which
+have never worked on campus, you will need to complete new hire paperwork which is

-is available in the Office of Human Resources.
-You will be required to present your
+available here and in the Office of Human Resources.

-Work study is awarded by the Office of Financial Aid to eligible students.
-Work study
+Work study is awarded through Financial Aid to eligible students.
+Work study is a

 Work study is awarded on a first-come, first-served basis so returning students must